brianshumate/vaultron/README.md

 If you try exporting `TF_VAR_consul_version` or `TF_VAR_vault_version` to a specific version, but get this error when you attempt to form Vaultron:

 ```
-🚫  Sorry, Vaultron does not support Consul version: 0.6.4
+[e] Sorry, Vaultron does not support Consul version: 0.6.4
 ```

 or:

 ```
-🚫  Sorry, Vaultron does not support Vault version: 0.6.0
+[e] Sorry, Vaultron does not support Vault version: 0.6.0
 ```

 You are specifying either a non-existent version (maybe a typo?) or you are specifying a version for which no Docker images exists.
 This second case is not a problem with Vaultron, there are some versions of Consul and Vault which were released as binaries, but not available as Docker images.